 The park is open year-round from 8am to 5pm, except for Thanksgiving Day and Christmas Day.
 Most of the park is located around 5,500 feet in elevation, and the climate is fairly moderate, meaning you can visit the park at almost any time of year.

 Spring and fall are excellent times to visit Petrified Forest National Park.
+The weather is very pleasant at this time of year.
 Temperatures range from the 60s to 70s between March and May and from the low 80s to high 50s between September and November.
 Be aware that during summer monsoon season, from roughly July through mid-September, frequent and sudden afternoon thunderstorms are possible.

-Want some added fun as you work through your national park adventures?
-Check out this unique collection of scratch off maps of the United States and US National Parks.
-Also, if you’re interested in a free downloadable travel journal and national park checklist, we have one for you: CLICK HERE!
+For some added fun as you work through your national park adventures, check out this unique scratch off map of the United States and US National Parks.

 Cover image: Jasper Forest.
 NPS/Andrew V. Kearns